eBay/bascomtask/README.md

 Orchestrator, that can be tedious if there are many to deal with.
 The global configuration object provides a hook method that you can use to modify each Orchestrator on its creation.
 In the case of ProfilingTaskOrchestrator, we not only want to set it but also to retrieve at a later time in order to obtain its profiling graph.
-These can be stored in some global map or, as in the following example, a ThreadLocal variable; then any Orchestrator created from that thread will be profiled with that runner, while calling report() at the desired time will print its results:
+These can be stored in some global map or, as in the following example, a ThreadLocal variable; an Orchestrator created from that thread will be profiled with that runner, while calling report() at the desired time will print its results: